Brad Pitt, Jennifer Aniston Renewed Romance Reportedly Made Justin Theroux Split, Reports ‘Radar Online’

 Justin Theroux Left Jennifer Aniston Because Of Brad Pitt

 The source also said that Jennifer and Brad “never really stopped talking,” even after she was reportedly hurt by his affair with Angelina Jolie.
-Aniston’s and Pitt’s renewed relationship ultimately proved to be too much for Theroux, however, according to the insider.
+Aniston and Pitt’s renewed relationship ultimately proved to be too much for Theroux, however, according to the insider.
 The consequences of Justin’s insecurity about Pitt played out on Aniston’s birthday, according to the source.

 “[Jennifer Aniston’s] intense talks with Brad is what drove [Justin Theroux] to leave her this week.
 He ditched her on her birthday and went to his place in New York.”